KumarRobotics/kr_mav_control/doc/MultiMatlab.md

  * The first string is the hostname.
 Use `localhost` if the simulators are running on your own machine.
  * Copy and reuse the `example_interface.m` to develop/test your own awesome MATLAB based algorithms.
  * This is a minimal interface.
 More API specific to quadrotor_control can be added easily.
+ * If due to some issue, MATLAB gets stuck in a loop, type `rosshutdown` at the console.
+This will shutdown all subscribers.

 Happy `MATLABing`